robfinch/Qupls/StarkCPU-README.md

 * At the deque stage instruction results that were queued are dequed in preparation for writeback.
 Deque proceeds at a maximum rate of four results per clock cycle (recall the register file has only four write ports).
 There is an 18:4 multiplexer which works in a rotating fashion.
 #### Writeback
 * At the end of instruction execution the result is placed into the register file.
 There may be a maximum of four results at the same time.
+* Results are also broadcast to reservation stations to make station values valid.
 * The register file makes use of a live value table and four copies of the register file to provide four write ports in a CPU clock cycle.
 #### Commit Stage
 * Writeback reorders instructions into program order reading the oldest instructions from the ROB.
 The core may writeback or commit six instructions per clock cycle.
 Exceptions and several other oddball instructions like CSR updates are also processed at the commit stage.